 Foreign Trade Zone: Queen Anne’s County is within the service area of the Baltimore No. 74 Foreign Trade Zone (FTZ).
 Baltimore FTZ #74 was established in 1982 and has been continually expanded and modified due to various requests for additional space.
 Zone space, originally 60,000 square feet, currently includes more than 900 activated acres at multiple sites in the Baltimore-Towson MSA.
 In 2017 the Zone served 193 businesses employing 659 people.
 Over $11.3 billion worth of goods were transferred to U.S. Customs’ Territory and $397 million in merchandise was exported from the FTZ to international markets.

 Arts and Entertainment Tax Credits: Qualifying businesses located in the Historic Stevensville A & E District can apply for and receive tax credits from amusement and admissions tax, and sales and use taxes.
 A real property tax credit is available for renovations or new construction that creates space capable for use by qualifying residing artists.
-For events, news and more information about the Historic Stevensville A & E District, visit the website, click here.
-For more information and the application, click here
+For events, news and more information about the Historic Stevensville A & E District, visit the website here.
+For more information and the application, click here.

 Job Creation Tax Credit: The State of Maryland, through the Department of Commerces, offers a Job Creation Tax Credit (JCTC) for companies within specific industries creating new jobs.
 The business facility must be certified as having created a minimum number qualified positions.
 Companies must declare intent prior to any job creation.
 For more information about this and other employment based job credits, click here.

 Property Assessed Clean Energy (PACE): Queen Anne’s County adopted the PACE program to allow businesses to access up front financing for energy efficient improvements on commercial properties.
 Payments are made as a surcharge on the tax bill and transfer with property ownership.
 For more information, please click here.
-PACE Fact Sheet
+You may also view the PACE Fact Sheet